engineyard/ey-docs/pages/site-is-down.md

 If none of these have alerted to the problem, then SSH into your instance and check these items:

 ---
 Go to `/data/<appname>/current/log` and view your application log.
-This will indicate if there are any problems with your application specifically.
+This will indicate if there are any problems with your running application specifically.

     $ cd /data/myapp/current/log
     $ tail production.log